MicrosoftDocs/bot-docs/articles/resources-design-develop-contributions.md

 ---
 title: Community resources for using the Bot Framework | Microsoft Docs
-description: Identify resources related to designing and developing conversational applications using the Bot Framework.
+description: A list of community resources related to designing and developing conversational applications using the Bot Framework.
 author: matvelloso
 manager: rstand
 ms.topic: article